 A 5G system shall provide suitable APIs to enable a third-party to manage its own non-public network and its private slice(s) in the PLMN in a combined manner.

 The 5G system shall support suitable APIs to allow an MNO to offer automatic configuration services (for instance, interference management) to non-public networks deployed by third parties and connected to the MNO’s Operations System through standardized interfaces.

+The 5G system shall be able to:

+- provide a third-party with secure access to APIs (e.g. triggered by an application that is visible to the 5G system), by authenticating and authorizing both the third-party and the UE using the third-party's service.

+- provide a UE with secure access to APIs (e.g. triggered by an application that is not visible to the 5G system), by authenticating and authorizing the UE.

+- allow the UE to provide/revoke consent for information (e.g., location, presence) to be shared with the third-party.

+- preserve the confidentiality of the UE's external identity (e.g. MSISDN) against the third-party.

+- provide a third-party with information to access networks providing APIs.